kimihua1995/NMA_IPD_survival/README.md

 # Network meta-analysis with individual participant-level data of time-to-event outcomes using Cox regression

-This project contains the R functions for simulation and data analysis for NMA-IPD using stratified Cox model with random effects.
+This project contains the R functions for simulation and data analysis for NMA-IPD

 simulation.R
 ```